madafakaoficial/Tienda-virtual/wp-content/plugins/scroll-triggered-animations/readme.txt

 Tags: animation, css, jQuery, animate, scroll, page, animations Requires at least: 1.0.0
 Tested up to: 5.2
-Stable tag: 2.1.0
+Stable tag: 2.1.1

 A highly customisable, yet user friendly interface for applying animations on scroll.

 == Description ==
 Scroll Triggered Animations is a highly customisable, yet user-friendly interface for implementing CSS animations on scroll throughout your WordPress website.

 Whether you’re a highly-skilled web guru, a content editor or you’ve absolutely no knowledge of web development, we’ve made the scroll animation process easy!
-Activate this plugin on any bespoke, child or standard theme and follow the instructions to animate your website within minutes.
+Activate this plugin on any theme and follow the instructions to animate your website within minutes.

+<h3>Plugin Features</h3>
 <ul>
-<li>Animate anything on scroll - Easiest way within the Wordpress CMS to implement animations on scroll.
-Animate any element of your liking.</li>
+<li>Animate anything on scroll - Easiest way within Wordpress to implement animations on scroll.
+Animate any element of your choice.</li>
+<li>25+ preset animations - 25+ Preset animations available out of the box.
+No need to touch any code - just simply add the CSS class and watch the magic happen!</li>
-<li>100% Customisability in our advanced animations tab - Here, we make the script and you make the CSS animations!</li>
+<li>Advanced animations - Option to make your own CSS animations tailored to your website and branding.
+We make the script and you write the CSS.</li>
-<li>Dummy Friendly - Don't know anything about code?
-You don't need to!
-This plugin is still works for you!</li>

 </ul>